maddumajohnerick/chat-app-blaze/README.md

 # chat-app-blaze
-chat application built in MeteorJS
+chat application built in MeteorJS and Blaze